abisheakp197/Neutral-Trust-Infrastructure/README.md

 cargo build
 cargo test

 Look at the "structurally present but incomplete" section above for real, scoped first contributions — or bring your own, per the section above.
-Open an issue before a large PR so we can align on approach — this project would rather have five focused, honest PRs than one sprawling one.
+Open an issue before a large PR so we can align on approach.

+Contributing requires signing the CLA in CONTRIBUTING.md before any pull request is merged.

 ## Contributing

 - Read the code before the pitch.
-If something in this README doesn't match what you find in src/, file an issue — that's a documentation bug, and it matters more here than in most projects, because honesty about current state is the product's credibility.
+If something in this README doesn't match what you find in src/, file an issue.
 - Small, provable, tested changes over large speculative ones.
 - If you're adding a claim (a new capability, a new guarantee), add the test that proves it in the same PR.

 ## License

-Licensed under the Apache License, Version 2.0.
-See the LICENSE file for full terms.

-This means: you're free to use, modify, and distribute this code — including in commercial products — as long as you include the original copyright notice and state any changes you made.
-It includes an explicit patent grant, which matters for a cryptography project: contributors and users are protected from patent claims tied to contributions made here.

-Contributions require agreeing to the Contributor License Agreement (CLA) in CONTRIBUTING.md — this keeps the core layer genuinely open while giving the project room to build a sustainable business on top of it later, without ever taking back what's built here in the open.
+Proprietary — All Rights Reserved.
+This code is not released under an open-source license.
+Contributions are accepted under the Contributor License Agreement in CONTRIBUTING.md, which assigns contribution copyright to the project.
+Licensing or partnership inquiries: contact the maintainer directly.